-In the Listening exam you have individual control of the material and can pause, repeat etc as you wish.
+In the Listening exam you have individual control of the material and can pause, repeat etc. as you wish.

-Students should have achieved at least a strong Grade 6 at GCSE.
+Students should ideally have achieved a strong Grade 6 or above at GCSE but we are happy to discuss with the right candidates.